lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 During a bleed action, no more than one action modifier card can be played to increase the bleed amount.
 This rule is reminded on those cards by the “(limited)” card text.

 - **Who can bleed:** Any ready minion.
-A minion cannot perform more than one bleed action each turn, even if they unlock.
+A minion cannot perform more than one bleed action each turn, with or without an action card, even if they unlock.

 - **Default cost:** None.